ArtosSystems/docs-legacy/source/includes/_Wallet Modularisation.md

 All of our modules will have preset UI/UX requirements and outputs, limited to specific communication with other modules that will be clearly defined.

-As a further note on modulurisation of our apps, we will in the future moddularise the single door version of the Access Control Solution SDK.
+As a further note on modulurisation of our apps, we will in the future modularise the single door version of the Access Control Solution SDK.

 <aside class="notice">
 As of now, this section is a placeholder, we will return to this as we approach modularisation of our Ticket Wallet product.